 “Family.
 Family.
 Oh BluEx can’t you see.
 We’re all here together, family.”
-That’s the song that’s been stuck in my head since I left BluEx about 2 weeks ago.
+That’s the song that’s been stuck in my head since I left Experience Camps in Georgia (aka BluEx) about 2 weeks ago.
 It’s a rendition of “Let It Be” that the BluEx campers and volunteers made up to perform on the last night of camp.
 I’ve heard countless songs made up at camp, but this one really hit home.

-The dictionary offers up 8 different definitions of the word, but none come even close to describing what I’ve seen built at Experience Camps.
+The dictionary offers up eight different definitions of the word, but none come even close to describing what I’ve seen built at Experience Camps.

 From the opening sharing circle to closing campfire, and everything in between, our campers tap into the deepest parts of themselves — parts that have been hurt the most in their short lives.
 It happens in the grief activities, but also on a walk to the pool, during a game of kickball, or over a meal.
 It’s the omnipresent understanding that no matter who you’re next to, you are not alone, and you are free to talk about the things, and the people, that the world so often tells you not to bring up.
 Our campers not only share their own stories, but showcase compassion, understanding, and empathy towards their cabin mates and new friends.
 It’s something quite remarkable to witness.

 When you let other people into the parts of you that hurt the most, the bonds that form can last a lifetime.
-As one of our campers put it last week at CalEx, “I learned sisterhood doesn’t take years to form, it can happen in just one week.”
+As one of our campers put it at our camp in California, “I learned sisterhood doesn’t take years to form, it can happen in just one week.”

 We know that the pain will always exist inside of our campers (and often, our volunteers and clinicians), but if you can find a group — a family — of people that can help carry the hurt with you, you can maybe, quite possibly, move through this world a little lighter.

 That, to me, is the Experience Camps magic.